fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

 				i32.const 4
 				i32.sub
 				i32.load
-				i32.add ;; load the two previouse numbers from memory and add them ;; ---------
+				i32.add ;; load the two previous numbers from memory and add them ;; ---------
 				i32.store ;; store the number at the current offset local.get $offset